Athletic Sports Team Health Requirements

 How Common is Sudden Cardiac Arrest in the United States?

 As the leading cause of death in the U.S., there are more than 300,000 cardiac arrests outside hospitals each year, with nine out of 10 resulting in death.
-Thousands of sudden cardiac arrests occur among youth, as it is the #2 cause of death under 25 and the #1 killer of student athletes during exercise.
+Thousands of sudden cardiac arrests occur among young people, as it is the #2 cause of death under 25 and the #1 killer of student athletes during exercise.

 SCA is more likely to occur during exercise or physical activity, so student athletes are at greater risk.
 While a heart condition may have no warning signs, studies show that many young people do have symptoms but neglect to tell an adult.
 This may be because they are embarrassed, they do not want to jeopardize their playing time, they mistakenly think they are out of shape and need to train harder, or they simply ignore the symptoms, assuming they will “just go away.”
 Additionally, some health history factors increase the risk of SCA.